What You Should Know

 Outside scholarship sources include Reserve Officer Training Corps (ROTC) scholarships and faculty tuition grants from colleges and universities, including the Princeton tuition grant.

 You must complete a new form each academic year.
 If scholarship payments claimed on your form are not received from the donor, you will be responsible for paying the amount credited to your account.
+The form will be available prior to the start of the academic year.

 Student Health Plan Billing